eclipse-vertx/vert.x/core_manual_groovy.md

       def file = req.uri == "/" ? "index.html" : req.uri
       req.response.sendFile "web/$file"
     }.listen(8080, "localhost")

+There's also a version of `sendFile` which takes the name of a file to serve if the specified file cannot be found:

+    req.response.sendFile("web/$file", "handler_404.html")

 *Note: If you use `sendFile` while using HTTPS it will copy through userspace, since if the kernel is copying data directly from disk to socket it doesn't give us an opportunity to apply any encryption.*